mhbagheri-99/EscapeTheMansion/README.md

 - Door opening and closing animation with lurp in blueprints
 - Locked Door System in blueprints
 - Mover Component that can be called when objects are triggered (like moving an object by putting something on a pressure plate or putting a piece of something back to it)
+- Added a main menu and a pause with settings to the game
+- Added saving system to the settings of the game and also a benchmark feature to find the optimal highest setting based on the user device hardware
+- Added some text to tell a little story about the game to make it a more immersive experience
+- Added Music playing feature to the Record Player object

 ## Upcoming and possible features

 Some features that I am planning to implement and add to the game and publish are as follows:

 - Setting up a hint system for interactive objects, such as glowing translucent skin on them which can be permenant or triggered by pressing H for hints
-- Add a menu with settings to the game
 - An inspection system, like when hovering over an object shows the available action such as pick up, grab or open
-- Add a text system to tell a little story about the game to make it a more immersive experience
 - Adding more sound effects to the level, such as foot steps while walking or interacting with objects (Locked door, picking up the key and sliding wall sound effect is already done)
 - Add an slotting and unslotting Mechanism
-- Add Music playing feature to the Record Player object
 - And finally more puzzles and a longer playtime

 ## Assets and tutorials used in this project